ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 * Need to investigate what makes VMs query to take much longer on the master branch.
 * Another improvement can be to replace the 'statistics cycles' polling with events.
 This could also prevent theoretical issues we currently have in the monitoring code.
 * In order to create the testing environment I played a bit with environment running 6000 VMs (using fake-VDSM).
 It is very inconvenient via the webadmin currently.
 Better UI support for batch operations is something to consider.
 * Also, we had an effort to introduce batch operations for operations on the hosts (like Run VM).
-We might want to consider batch scheduling that will allow us to resume that effort.
+We could consider batch scheduling that will allow us to resume that effort.
 * Introduce in-memory layers for network interface and dynamic disk data as well.
 * Split VM dynamic data to runtime data, that is reported by VDSM, and other kind of data to prevent redundant updates from happening again.
 * Cache VM dynamic data.
 We planned to do it for VM statuses, but we should consider doing that for other kind of dynamic VM data.